Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Search for potential candidate species (Kurucz)

-\item[o] Denotes an odd parity. \item[a] This line falls in the overlap between our allowed wavelength ranges for both the 2.059 and 2.135\,\micron\ features, and so appears as a duplicate in the table. \item[b] Since we scaled the upper level populations to the lowest level that produced a line within $0.5 \leq \lambda \leq 2.5$\,\micron, it is possible for lines outside of this wavelength range (that originate from an upper level with lower energy) to produce a line with a relative level population $> 1$. \end{TableNotes}
+\item \textbf{Note.} $\lambda_{\rm air}$ values have been computed assuming the standard vacuum-to-air conversion from VALD3 \citep[see][]{Birch1994, Morton2000, VALD3}. \item[o] Denotes an odd parity. \item[a] This line falls in the overlap between our allowed wavelength ranges for both the 2.059 and 2.135\,\micron\ features, and so appears as a duplicate in the table. \item[b] Since we scaled the upper level populations to the lowest level that produced a line within $0.5 \leq \lambda \leq 2.5$\,\micron, it is possible for lines outside of this wavelength range (that originate from an upper level with lower energy) to produce a line with a relative level population $> 1$. \end{TableNotes}

 \end{ThreePartTable}

 \bsp